Richard Hageman: Biography

 He was a conductor and pianist for the Metropolitan Opera between 1908 and 1922, and 1935-1936, coach of the opera department at the Curtis Institute from 1925 to 1930, and music director of the Chicago Civic Opera and the Ravinia Park Opera for seven years.
-Hageman also taught vocal and piano at the Chicago Musical College in the 1920s, where one of his notable piano students was Ray Turner, who went on to play with the Paul Whiteman Orchestra, worked as the staff pianist at Paramount Studios for over 20 years, and was a popular recording and concert artist.
+Hageman was a coach in voice and collaborative at the Chicago Musical College in the 1920s, where one of his notable piano students was Ray Turner, who went on to play with the Paul Whiteman Orchestra, worked as the staff pianist at Paramount Studios for over 20 years, and was a popular recording and concert artist.

-Hageman was a guest director of orchestras like the Chicago, Philadelphia, and Los Angeles symphony orchestras.
+Hageman was a guest conductor at orchestras such as the Chicago, Philadelphia, and Los Angeles symphony orchestras.
 He conducted the Philadelphia Orchestra summer concerts for four years, and from 1938-1943 he conducted at the Hollywood Bowl summer concerts.

 He is known to the film community for his work as an actor and film score composer, most notably for his work on several John Ford films in the late 1930s and after the war in the late 1940s.
-He shared an Academy Award for his score to Ford's 1939 western Stagecoach.
+He shared an Academy Award for his score to Ford's 1939 western Stagecoach and was nominated for the score of This Woman Is Mine (1941).

 He played minor roles in eleven movies, for example as opera conductor Carlo Santi in The Great Caruso.
 He became a member of ASCAP in 1950.

-Hageman also composed more serious vocal music.
+Hageman composed some larger concert works for voice.
 His 1931 opera Caponsacchi, first performed in Freiburg with the title Tragödie in Arezzo in 1932, was staged at the Metropolitan Opera in 1937 with Mario Chamlee in the title role.
 His "concert drama" The Crucible was performed in Los Angeles in 1943.
 While his large musical compositions are rarely heard today, a few of his art songs are well-known and highly regarded, especially "Do Not Go, My Love", a setting of a Rabindranath Tagore poem.

 He was a National Patron of Delta Omicron, an international professional music fraternity.
 He died, aged 84, in Beverly Hills.